Afssal/crew_ai/README.md

 ## Key Features:

-    Multi-Agent Framework: A group of specialized agents to collaborate and generate content.
+- **Multi-Agent Framework**: A group of specialized agents to collaborate and generate content.

-    Local LLM: An advanced LLM running locally to ensure privacy and fast generation.
+- **Local LLM**: An advanced LLM running locally to ensure privacy and fast generation.

-    Content Creation Workflow: Agents that handle tasks such as research, drafting, editing, and proofreading.
+- **Content Creation Workflow**: Agents that handle tasks such as research, drafting, editing, and proofreading.

-    Customizable Roles: Ability to add or modify agent roles to suit specific needs.
+- **Customizable Roles**: Ability to add or modify agent roles to suit specific needs.

 ## System Requirements

 Before you begin, ensure that your system meets the following requirements:

-    Python 3.8+ (Recommended version: 3.9 or higher)
+- **Python 3.8+** (Recommended version: 3.9 or higher)

-    A locally hosted LLM (ollama).
+- **A locally hosted LLM**

+---

 ## Installation